Ahmed-Abdullah14/Capstone_Agentic_Backend/README.md

 ## Initial Setup

-1. Create a virtual environment in the specified `backend` directory by running the following command in your terminal:
+1. Create a virtual environment in the `backend` directory by running the following command in your terminal:
 ```bash
 python -m venv venv
 ```